BattModels/SALSA/README.md

 Click the "View on Tinkercad" badge above to download and explore the interactive 3D model directly in Tinkercad.

 ### 📂 Download
-The CAD files can also be downloaded at (SALSA/SALSA CAD)
+Subcomponents of SALSA can be downloaded in the SALSA CAD folder in the form of STL file.